 An hourly rate allows a family lawyer to adjust their service as needed.
 It also provides clients with a more detailed breakdown of the work completed by their lawyer.

-An hourly rate can also make expenses less predictable and run up other costs involved quickly.
-This can lead to higher client stress as hourly rates may stretch their budget beyond sustainable.
+An hourly rate can also make expenses less predictable and lead to other costs accumulating quickly.
+This can lead to higher client stress as hourly rates may stretch their budget beyond what’s sustainable.

 How are divorce costs split?

 Legal expenses are usually covered by the other party receiving the service.
-However, other services bring both parties together under the same roof.
-Parties may be required to undergo counseling or a mediation process to satisfy certain processes.
-The filing fee for these sessions can be split between the parties by agreement.
+However, other services bring both individuals together under the same roof.
+Individuals may be required to undergo counselling or a mediation process to satisfy certain requirements.
+The fee for these sessions can be split between the former partners by agreement.

 How are divorce settlements taxed?

-When property settlement matters during a divorce, it’s important to understand the tax implications of the property settlement.
+In property settlements during a divorce, it’s important to understand the tax implications.

 Divorcing couples may qualify for a CGT marriage or relationship breakdown rollover.
-Any property transferred between the parties isn’t subject to capital gains tax.
+Any property transferred between the former spouse is not subject to capital gains tax.

-However, this only applies to property transferred through an order or binding financial agreement.
+However, this only applies to property transferred through a court order or binding financial agreement.
 Informal agreements on property arrangements aren’t eligible for the rollover.

 Transfer of real estate